Ben-PH/os161/Documentation/learning_project/src/hello/ch-01-07-fixing-buggy.md

 Now you can use commands such as `break`, `continue`, `next`, `step`, etc.

 Use your debugging skills to find the issue!
-Now, change the file-name, make any needed config files, reconfigure, build, and run your working kernel complete with `esoteric_hello.c`!
+Complete this project by changing the file-name, make any needed changes to config files, reconfigure, build, and run your working kernel complete with `no_longer_buggy_hello.c`!